 The most severe socio-economic impacts caused by the decline in populations of prawns and shrimp are: increased malnutrition; reduction in food availability / food security (local) due to destructive / non-selective gear by local vessels; change in gear and increased use of destructive fishing practices; and change in land-use and loss of critical habitats (e.g. mangrove).
-Other impacts which will be a serious socio-economic problem include: reduction in food availability / security (local) due to local overexploitation; reduction in food availability / security (local) due to local overexploitation; reduction in food availability / security (local) due to local overexploitation; reduction in food availability / security (local) due to destructive / non-selective gear used by foreign industrial vessels; increased food prices for local community; increased operational costs for fishers; increased cost of living for local community; increased migration (people) leading to social issues; conflicts between sectors (artisanal and industrial); and increased (dependence on) mariculture.
+Other impacts which will be a serious socio-economic problem include: reduction in food availability / security (local) due to local overexploitation; reduction in food availability / security (local) due to destructive / non-selective gear used by foreign industrial vessels; increased food prices for local community; increased operational costs for fishers; increased cost of living for local community; increased migration (people) leading to social issues; conflicts between sectors (artisanal and industrial); and increased (dependence on) mariculture.